SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 A type alias declaration can use generic parameters to give a name to an existing generic type.
-The type alias may provide concrete types for some or all of the generic parameters of the existing type.
+The type alias can provide concrete types for some or all of the generic parameters of the existing type.
 For example:

 .. testcode:: typealias-with-generic

-   -> typealias StringDictionary<T> = Dictionary<String, T>
+   -> typealias StringDictionary<Value> = Dictionary<String, Value>
    ---
    // The following dictionaries have the same type.
    -> var dictionary1: StringDictionary<Int> = [:]